 Purpose of undertakings

-- in the case of a local government, it will provide a copy of the minutes of the meeting at which the relevant council resolves to provide the undertakings.
+- provide a copy of the minutes of the meeting at which the council of a local government resolved to provide an undertaking.

 Giving an undertaking to a Parliamentary Committee is a serious matter.
 A failure to comply with an undertaking may be reported to the Legislative Council for further action.